Kanahiro/yosegi/README.md

 - Since creating a tileset exclusively for streaming is painful, it is better to support streaming directly from one original file.
 - Contents of lower zoom tiles are wasted when higher zoom levels are shown.
 Then same feature repeatedly appears in larger zoom levels.

-## License

-TBD
-Currently, it is not permitted license.

 ## Refenrences